 That depends on what type of CGRP antagonist you’re using.
 Many of the treatments that are mainly used for migraine prevention (called “monoclonal antibodies”) are taken by injection, usually once or twice a month.
 These treatments include:

 The one treatment that’s a little bit different in how it’s taken is Vyepti®.
-It’s administred via a 30-minutes IV infusion.
-Migraine expert and Cove advisor, Dr. Sara Crystal, notes that patients in the study showed response as soon as one day following the infusion.
+It’s administered via a 30-minute IV infusion.
+Migraine expert and Cove advisor Dr. Sara Crystal notes that patients in studies have shown improvement as soon as the day after the infusion.

 The short answer is yes.
 Most of the monoclonal antibodies listed above have already been approved by the FDA, but pharmaceutical companies are also working on a newer type of anti-CGRP treatment: gepants.
 These medications work faster than monoclonal antibodies and can be taken by mouth, so they’re better suited to relieve symptoms during migraine attacks.
 The gepants include:

 So using an anti-CGRP treatment might mean taking a pill when a migraine hits or heading to your doctor’s office every other month and getting a shot.
 (Some monoclonal antibodies can be self-administered, though, sort of like insulin shots for diabetes.)
 It all depends on which treatment you choose.

 Not all of the new anti-CGRP treatments being developed are available yet, but the ones that have hit the market are pretty expensive.
 For example, Aimovig® currently costs $575 per month (that’s an eyebrow-raising $6,900 per year).